LesterCuasay/Project-5/TESTING.md

 ## __Automated Jest Testing Results__

 Jest was setup by adding the below code to the [setupTests.js](https://github.com/LesterCuasay/Project-5/blob/main/frontend/src/setupTests.js) to utilise the mocks/handler.js file to simulate users logging in and logging out.
-The code stated below starts a simulated browser and shits it down after each test is run.
+The code stated below starts a simulated browser and shuts it down after each test is run.
 The handler.js creates a user object and accesses the base url and dj-rest-auth/logout/ to test user authentication.

 ```js
 import "@testing-library/jest-dom";